Donate to protect out climate

 • efficient rural development,

-• long-term disaster prevention,
+• long-term disaster risk reduction,

 • recycling systems and waste separation,